DataAnalyticsEngineering/AiiDA-FANS/README.md

 ## Tutorial

 A tutorial accompanies this plugin.
-To try it out: clone this repository, cd into it, run `pixi install -e tutorial` and `marimo run tutorial/tutorial.py`.
-For more information before you begin, take a look at `./tutorial/README.md`.
+To try it out: clone this repository, cd into it, run `pixi shell -e tutorial` and `pixi run tutorial`.
+The marimo notebook should be served locally.
+For more information before you begin, take a look at the [documentation][tutorial-docs-link].

 ## Contact

-You can contact ethan.shanahan@gmail.com with any questions regarding the AiiDA-FANS plugin and accompanying tutorial.
+You can contact <ethan.shanahan@gmail.com> with any questions regarding the AiiDA-FANS plugin and accompanying tutorial.

 <!-- URLs -->
 [pypi-badge]: https://badge.fury.io/py/aiida-fans.svg